 Area and Perimeter Activities

-This particular area and perimeter activity is a Footloose task card game to help students practice finding areas and perimeters of rectangles.
+This particular activity is a Footloose task card game to help students practice finding areas and perimeters of rectangles.
 This Footloose math activity includes 30 question cards that require students to:

 - calculate area and perimeter of rectangles

-- find perimeter when given the area and a side length
+- find the perimeter when given the area and a side length

-To get the freebie, click the button below!
+To get the freebie, click the link below!
 I hope you can use it (if you haven’t already:-).